 “…knowing that the testing of your faith produces patience.”

-It is not enough to have the right attitude; we must have right thinking about trials.
-This Greek word for “knowing” is personal knowing, knowledge that comes from our personal experience.
+It is not enough to have the right attitude; we must have the right thinking about trials.
+This Greek word for “knowing” is personal knowing, which comes from our personal experience.
 James’ readers knew from personal experience that “faith produces patience.”

 Genuine Christianity necessitates facing ourselves for what we truly are.

 Each one of us must face ourselves.
 When we do this truthfully, our faith will enable us to persevere through trial.
 If we know by faith that the trial of our faith produces tenacity, then we will be strong in the trial.

 The biblical Hall of Fame (Hebrews 11) and Jesus are our examples to enable us to recognize each situation we face is there to develop “endurance.”
 We must see that God designs every encounter we face in life as a test of our faith.